-The Driver Japan ten transaction is a securitization of Japanese auto loan contracts originated by Volkswagen Financial Services Japan Ltd (VWFSJ).
+The Driver Japan thirteen transaction is a securitization of Japanese auto loan contracts originated by Volkswagen Financial Services Japan Ltd (VWFSJ).

 VWFSJ has been a frequent sponsor of auto loan securitizations.
-Driver Japan ten is the tenth securitization transaction in the Driver Japan series.
+Driver Japan thirteen is the thirteenth securitization transaction in the Driver Japan series.

-We base our ratings of the securities on factors that include the steady performance history of VWFSJ-sponsored transactions and the credit quality of the underlying pool.
+We base our provisional ratings of the securities on factors that include the steady performance history of VWFSJ-sponsored transactions and the credit quality of the underlying pool.
 The credit enhancement and structural protections available to investors in the transaction are consistent with the assigned ratings.

-Our annualized gross default rate and cumulative gross default rate expectations are around 0.34% and 0.65%, respectively.
+Our annualized default rate and cumulative default rate expectations are around 0.28% and 0.56%, respectively.
 The Aaa credit enhancement is around 6.1%.